oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 a means to identify the AS a particular response came from.

-Note: [@!I-D.bradley-oauth-jwt-encoded-state] gives advice on how to implement CSRF prevention and AS matching using signed JWTs in the `state` parameter.
+Note: [@I-D.bradley-oauth-jwt-encoded-state] gives advice on how to implement CSRF prevention and AS matching using signed JWTs in the `state` parameter.